 I guess you should read Kill Me Softly to find out.

 I definitely want to write more books set in Beau Rivage!
 I have so many more fairy-tale stories to tell, and I'm working on a companion novel right now.
 (It's Viv's story, if you're curious.)
 And while I don't have immediate plans to write a direct sequel, I'd love to do one eventually.
-BUT (and here's the important part) there's no guarantee that any of those books will be published.
-When a publisher considers turning a standalone book into a series, they want to know that there will be a big enough audience for those future books--and they determine that based on the sales of the first book.
-In this case, Kill Me Softly.
+Of course, it's not entirely up to me whether any of those books will be published.
+Publishers want to know there's an audience out there!

-So if you'd like to read more books set in Beau Rivage, here are a few things you can do to help: 1) buy a copy of Kill Me Softly (or a hundred copies if you're a millionaire; that would be great, too), 2) tell other readers about the book (tell your friends, blog or tweet about it, leave a review on Goodreads or Amazon, etc.), 3) contact my publisher and let them know how much you'd love to read a sequel or companion novels, 4) check out Kill Me Softly from the library or request that your library order the book if they haven't already, 5) tell your local indie bookseller about the book.
-Basically, anything you can do to get the word out!
+So if you'd like to read more books set in Beau Rivage, here are a few things you can do to help: 1) buy a copy of Kill Me Softly (or a hundred copies if you're a millionaire; that would be great, too), 2) tell other readers about the book (tell your friends, blog or tweet about it, leave a review on Goodreads or Amazon, etc.), 3) check out Kill Me Softly from the library or request that your library order the book if they haven't already, 4) tell your local indie bookseller about the book.
+Basically, anything you can do to get the word out.

 In the meantime, I will be posting some (free) fairy-tale short stories online so you can get your Beau Rivage fix.